Home »Adenomyosis Treatment

 We help a couple with endometriosis and adenomyosis in their journey to parenthood.

-Diagnosing adenomyosis can be tricky, as its symptoms often mimic other conditions like uterine fibroids and endometriosis.
+Diagnosing adenomyosis can be complex because its symptoms often overlap with other conditions like uterine fibroids.
+At our clinic, we use a combination of methods:

 Get Adenomyosis treatment from expert gynecologist Dr. Jay Mehta, India

-This is the most common type, where the endometrial tissue spreads out within the uterine muscle.
+• Diffuse Adenomyosis: This is the most common form, where the endometrial tissue is spread widely throughout the uterine muscle.

-Also known as adenomyoma, in this type, the endometrial tissue forms a mass or cluster within the uterine wall.
+• Focal Adenomyosis (Adenomyoma): In this type, the tissue forms a distinct mass or tumor-like cluster within the uterine wall.

 The treatments for adenomyosis include hormonal contraceptives, medications, and surgical procedures.